Images

 Market and model

-Expect E-408 pricing in the £42,000-£45,000 bracket and you won't be too far out.
-So just above the sum you'd need to find for a Plug-in Hybrid 408.
+E-408 pricing starts in the £42,000 bracket for base 'Allure' trim, with just under £3,000 more needed for plusher 'GT' spec.
+So only fractionally above the sum you'd need to find for a Plug-in Hybrid 408.
 Or a Peugeot E-308.
 And around £8,000-£10,000 more than you'd need for the non-plug-in Hybrid 136 e-DSC6 408 variant.

-As with any 408, there are two trim levels, base 'Allure' or plush 'GT'.
 Standard equipment across the range of course includes the brand's usual 'i-Cockpit' dash layout, which includes a Digital Dial Display and a 10-inch centre infotainment screen with wireless 'Apple CarPlay'/'Android Auto' smartphone-mirroring and Peugeot's latest voice control system.
 LED headlights and tail lamps are standard and entry-level models ride on 17-inch wheels, but you'll want to trade up to the unusual 'squared-off design' 20-inch rims of top variants which are aero-styled to contribute to the 0.28Cd drag factor.
 Key options include thicker side glass, night vision and a 'Drive Assist Pack which offers limited semi-autonomous drive tech and Rear Traffic Alert.

 The E-408 'GT' can be fitted with the optional AQS (Air Quality System), which continuously monitors the quality of the incoming air and can automatically activate air recirculation when necessary.
 This sense of serenity is further enhanced at the 'GT' level with the Clean Cabin system, which filters pollutant gases and particles, displaying air quality information on the central touchscreen.